ameyrupji/thunderbolt-macpro-5-1/README.md

 This is my story to add Thunderbolt support to my Mac Pro Early 2009 (5,1).
 Before we begin a quick disclaimer below.

 **Disclaimer:** Try this at your own risk.
-I do not guaranty that this will work for you but i hope it does. i also do not recommend anyone trying this.
-This is purely for educational purposes and may void your existing warranty for which I am not responsible.
+I do not guaranty that this will work for you but I hope it does.
+This is purely for educational purposes and I am not responsible for any void in warranty.

 ## About my Mac Pro 5,1